Deep-MI/LaPy/doc/index.rst

    generated/tutorials/index
    changes/index

-LaPy is an open-source Python package for differential geometry on triangle and tetrahedra meshes.
+LaPy is an `open-source Python package <project github_>`_ for differential geometry on triangle and tetrahedra meshes.
 It includes an FEM solver to estimate the Laplace, Poisson or Heat equations.
 Further functionality includes the computations of gradients, divergence, mean-curvature flow, conformal mappings, geodesics, ShapeDNA (Laplace spectra), and IO and plotting methods.

 LaPy is written purely in Python 3 without sacrificing speed as almost all loops are vectorized, drawing upon efficient and sparse mesh data structures.